-Over the course of two days, this international gathering of access professionals and advocates provides a forum to exchange ideas and discover new and innovative ways for your organisation to include and welcome everyone.
+Over the course of three days, Tuesday 9th, Tuesday 16th and Tuesday 23rd March 2021, this international online gathering of access professionals and advocates provides a forum to exchange ideas and discover new and innovative ways for your organisation to include and welcome everyone.

-With presentations by the world’s leading access professionals and advocates, delegates will learn how to provide seamless, person centered experiences in arts and culture.
+With presentations by the world’s leading access professionals and advocates, delegates will learn how to provide seamless, person-centred experiences in arts and culture.

-To stay up-to-date on all future announcements, subscribe to our Summit newsletter here.
+Stay up-to-date on all future announcements by subscribing to our Summit newsletter here.